Some people have asked about the cost of running a web site. It really depends on how big it is.

 After T1, you can get T3, which is 45 megabits (44.736 to be precise).
 Obviously, that costs more, but not 30 times as much.
 You can get fractional T3

-What I actually have in New York, is the equivalent of six T1 connections (it's more complicated that that, it's actually 10 megabits, the same as you get in most local area networks).
-This lets me serve 1.25 megabytes per second, in theory.
-In practice, you can never completely fill a pipe, so I might only be able to do 1 megabyte per second.
-That's 80 gigabytes per day, up at New York.
+What I actually have, is the equivalent of sixty T1 connections (it's more complicated that that, it's actually 100 megabits, the same as you get in most local area networks).
+This lets me serve 12.5 megabytes per second, in theory.
+In practice, you can never completely fill a pipe, so I might only be able to do 12 megabyte per second.
+That's 1200 gigabytes per day.

 OK, that's bandwidth.
 You need three other things to make a web site; servers (CPU power), disk space (gigabytes) and labour.

-Then there's the pre-processing (making mpgs, jpgs, and suchlike), so there's also Brunhilde, Faith, Ingrid, Katie, Rhoda, Ethel, Betty, Clara, Sadie and Queen but they aren't public-access.
-Irene monitors all the public computers, and tells me when she sees a major problem.
+Then there's the pre-processing (making mpgs, jpgs, and suchlike), so there's several servers that aren't public-access.
+One server monitors all the public computers, and tells me when she sees a major problem.

 And there's lots more, and it keeps changing (the list above is probably out of date by the time you read it, I use a spreadsheet just to track the computers).
 And each computer of importance, has another one that twins it, so that if it goes down, I can quickly switch to the twin.
 That should mean that outages will be fairly short.
 Of course, if something big goes wrong on the internet, it's possible that I could have a long outage.